 Of course, Sonoma County isn’t all wine and wildlife, as the furious racing action at Sonoma Raceway shows.
 NASCAR, Indy-Car, and motorcycle racing are big draws as some of the biggest names compete on a road track with 11 challenging turns.
 Those wanting to experience racing on a more personal level can suit up and jump in a real race car at a driving school at the track.

 Sonoma County offers direct air service at the airport named after long-time Santa Rosa resident Charles M. Schulz (creator of the “Peanuts” comic strip).
-The Charles M. Schulz - Sonoma County Airport offers flights from Los Angeles, Orange County, Portland, San Diego, and Seattle on Alaska Airlines; from Phoenix-Sky Harbor on American Airlines (Sky West); from San Francisco on Untied Airlines; from Minneapolis on Sun Country (seasonally June 29-Aug.
-27, 2018); or via a transfer from another Alaska, American Airlines or United Airlines flight.
+The Charles M. Schulz - Sonoma County Airport offers flights from Los Angeles, Orange County, Portland, San Diego, and Seattle on Alaska Airlines; from Phoenix-Sky Harbor on American Airlines (Sky West); from San Francisco and Denver (starting March 2019) on United Airlines; from Minneapolis and Las Vegas on Sun Country (seasonally only); or via a transfer from another Alaska, American Airlines, or United Airlines flight.
 Sonoma County is also accessible from San Francisco International Airport and Oakland International Airport.

 Questions?
 Sonoma County Tourism's friendly staff is happy to help.
 Call 1-800-576-6662 or 707-522-5800.